 What does the Barn Market have to offer?
 Good question!
-The advertising told us we would find high quality, unique Tasmanian products.
+The advertising told us we’d find high quality, unique Tasmanian products.
 We love that.
 But as usual, we had to actually visit in person to decide for ourselves if the event lived up to expectations.
 So we ventured along to Rosny Farm on Hobart’s Eastern Shore for the special twilight Barn Market.
 And it was great!

-The Rosny Barn is actually a pretty impressive highlight alone.
+Rosny Barn is actually a pretty impressive highlight alone.
 The Clarence City Council commenced a restoration process about 20 years ago, transforming the dilapidated stone building into a venue for concerts and exhibitions.
 Built about 1818, possibly by an ex-convict, it was originally used as farm storage for hay and grain.
 Now, the acoustics are perfect for musical performances.

 Pieces of Apple Jelly

 So what’s good for the customer is also good for the seller.
 With hot competition for every dollar, especially during the peak Christmas trade, there’s an incentive to offer a new and interesting range that no-one has seen before.
 Just like the delicious treats sold by Mad About Apples.
-The first stall we came across at the Barn Market belonged to Melita Beard, and we made our first purchase inside a minute!
+The first stall we came across at the Barn Market belonged to Melita Beard, and we made our first acquisition inside a minute!

 Any good shopping experience involves food, and the Barn Market is no exception.
 The twilight version energised after-work shoppers with a snack or a coffee, and even provided a wine-tasting opportunity.
 Once inside, you could taste other goodies including fudge and a great array of jams, jellies, pickles and sauces from What’s In The Cupboard.

-Put Your Creative Genes On!
+Put Your Creative Genes On

-The Barn Market Stall Holders…
+Barn Market Stall Holders